MykalMachon/mykal.codes/src/posts/recovering-from-failed-nextcloud-updates.md

 As I'm writing this it's 12:15 am and I _just_ fixed things.

 I've had this happen 3-4 times now, and every time I have to rediscover the solution.
-Instead of doing that again in 3-4 months, I figured I'd write it down this time.
+Instead of doing that again in 3-4 months, I figured I'd write it down here.

 ## The CLI updater

 [NextCloud has a built-in CLI tool for updating](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/update.html#using-the-command-line-based-updater) that you can initialize at any time via PHP. if your update bricks itself, chances are you can restart the upgrade process by re-running that upgrade script.
 This has been my saving grace literally every time I've had an update process stall out or crash altogether.

-The script seems remarkably good at recovering whatever half-baked state your installation is in.
+The script seems remarkably good at recovering from whatever half-baked state your installation is in.
 That said, the solution is surprisingly simple. **Use the CLI updater, not the crash-prone web-based updater.**

 I'm sure that the CLI-based updater and the Web-based updater use the same code behind the scenes but when the web app becomes unresponsive or unreachable there literally isn't a way to kick the restart process. the CLI will always be there.